Empirical Asset Pricing

 - Empirical term paper (20 % weight)

 - Term paper Instructions: The details of the term paper assignment including the data issues have been agreed and resolved on lectures.
-The deadline of a term paper is May 25.
+The deadline of the term paper will be announced later.
 Please return the paper directly to Professor Chordia by e-mail respecting the deadline promptly.
 No extra time will be granted for whatever reason

 Exam registration: Please contact the office of GSF gsf @ aalto.fi if you have questions regarding the exam or if you wish to take the exam abroad.